 You might not be scuba diving anytime soon, but the dive watch is a sensible addition to suits and shorts alike.
-Wearing a rubber strap into your Monday meeting is a fun way to bring a little joy to the boardroom, while the stainless steel link bracelet on our award-winning Regatta Champioin 395 brings a distinguished touch to professional looks and is comfortable enough to wear to happy hour after work.
-This versatility is one of the reasons that dive watches grew in popularity, and why nowadays you’ll see dive watches on plenty of dry wrists.
+Wearing a rubber strap into your Monday meeting is a fun way to bring a little joy to the boardroom, while the stainless steel link bracelet on our award-winning Regatta Champioin 395 brings a distinguished touch to high-profile meetings and is comfortable enough to wear to happy hour after work.
+This kind of versatility is one of the reasons that dive watches grew in popularity, and why nowadays you’ll see dive watches on plenty of dry wrists.

 CARING FOR A DIVE WATCH

-One of the most attractive features of a dive watch is its water resistance.
+Of course, the most recognizable feature (and arguably the most attractive) of a dive watch is its water resistance.
 Measured in Atmospheres (ATM), or the static water pressure found at certain depths, water resistance doesn’t mean that a watch is waterproof.
 The measurement accounts for laboratory settings, not everyday circumstances where a watch would experience other wear and tear.

 Dive watches are some of the sturdiest models when it comes to water resistance, as their original purpose had more to do with practicality than fashion.
-You’ll still find many dive watches with 10 to 20 ATM ratings, and that has to do with a number of design features that dive watches have carried in their DNA since day one.
-Rubber or silicone gaskets are used along the face, back, and sides of a watch case to create a watertight seal between components.
-Screw-down case backs and screw-down crowns also help increase the protection those gaskets provide.
-These features are largely invisible to the casual eye, but they ensure that your dive watch is able to keep up with your day, regardless of how wet you get.
+You’ll still find many dive watches with 10 to 20 ATM ratings, and that has everything to do with the design features that dive watches have carried in their DNA since day one.
+Rubber or silicone gaskets are used along the face, back, and sides of a watch case to create an airtight seal between components, protecting the watch’s movement and display from water damage.
+Screw-down case backs and screw-down crowns also help increase the protection that those gaskets provide.
+These features are invisible to the casual eye, but they ensure that your dive watch is able to keep up regardless of how wet you get.

 As with all fine timepieces, regular maintenance is a must with dive watches.
-Their specific construction makes it important to have your dive watch checked by a licensed jeweler every year or two, or you might experience a decrease in water resistance.
-Certain chemicals in water, aerosol sprays, and cosmetics can also damage the watch seal and affect the watch’s water resistance.
+Their specific construction makes it important to have your dive watch checked by a licensed jeweler every year or two, or you might experience a decrease in overall water resistance.
+Certain chemicals in water, aerosol sprays, and cosmetics can also damage the gaskets and affect the watch’s seal and water resistance.
 When your dive watch works well in casual and professional settings, it’s easy to want to wear it every day.
-Bringing your watch to a jeweler for a check-up is an easy way to keep your watch running as confidently as it makes you feel.
+Bringing your watch to a jeweler for a check-up is a simple way to keep your watch running with confidence.